Ahmenders/Web-Scraping/README.md

 # Web-Scraping
-Web Scraping using Python3 and BeutifulSoup
+Web Scraping using Python3 and BeautifulSoup